 In patients with coronary artery disease or suspected aortic dissection, we suggest giving fentanyl (3 mcg/kg) as a pretreatment agent to mitigate the catecholamine release associated with laryngoscopy and intubation.
 Pretreatment is discussed separately.
-(See "Pretreatment agents for rapid sequence intubation in adults", section on 'Choice of pretreatment agents'.)
+(See "Pretreatment medications for rapid sequence intubation in adults outside the operating room", section on 'Choice of pretreatment agents'.)

 Shock — We suggest ketamine or etomidate for induction of the patient in shock requiring RSI.
 (See 'Etomidate' above and 'Ketamine' above and "Evaluation of and initial approach to the adult patient with undifferentiated hypotension and shock".)

 Ketamine causes a sympathetic surge that may augment endogenous catecholamines but may also elevate intracranial pressure.
 Etomidate has been scrutinized because of its transient suppression of endogenous cortisol.
 Both agents cause a small drop in MAP in patients with severe hypotension, but less than other sedative agents.
 These issues are discussed in detail above.
 (See 'Elevated intracranial pressure' above and 'Adrenocortical suppression' above.)